youyanggu/yolostocks-data/README.md

 ## Usage

 We encourage you use to use this data freely for your research and analysis.
 We just kindly request that you cite [YoloStocks](https://yolostocks.live).
 The data is under the [CC By 4.0](https://creativecommons.org/licenses/by/4.0/) license.

+## Issues?
+Questions?
+SUggestions?

+If there are any issues with the dataset, or you have any questions/suggestions, please reach out to me via the [YoloStocks](https://yolostocks.live) contact form.